 The Koenji Awaodori has now become one of the largest summertime Japanese events.
 It’s stunning for not only foreign visitors, but also Japanese visitors to see the dancers line up and dance down the shopping street in Koenji.
 You’ll have many photo opportunities!
-Koenji is also thought of as “India in Japan”, among certain people.
-Many unique and independent shops are located in Koenji, so I would recommend taking a walk around town a bit for some interesting sightseeing.
+Koenji has become kind of a hip neighborhood, so we recommend having a small walk around town as well.

 Held at Ifukube shrine, this festival’s purpose is to spin a flaming braded straw rope in hopes for good health.
-People, including foreign visitors, can join this event and actually take part in spinning the flaming straw.
-If you want to get closer to, and experience part of the Jomon period of Japan, I definitely recommend this!
+People, including foreign visitors, can join this event and actually take part in spinning the flaming straw!

 ●Atago no Himatsuri